-Editor’s Note: This article is the second of three.
+Editor’s Note: This article is the second of two.
 Read the first here.

 Many education leaders continue to insist the process for creating national education standards was “state-led,” referring to its incubation within two Washington DC-based nonprofits, the National Governors Association and Council of Chief State School Officers.

 That seems to depend on how one defines “state-led.”

 Former Virginia Gov. George Allen told School Reform News NGA is less a policy forum and more a networking opportunity, because any resolutions governors vote on are “not binding” and governors often disagree.
 He attended NGA meetings particularly so he could recruit IBM into Virginia.